jimorc/design_guidelines/coding_guidelines/general_naming_conventions.md

 # General Naming Conventions

-This section describes general naming conventions that relate to work choice, guidelines on using abbreviations and acronyms, and recommendations on how to avoid using C++ names and keywords.
+This section describes general naming conventions that relate to word choice, guidelines on using abbreviations and acronyms, and recommendations on how to avoid using C++ names and keywords.

 ## Word Choice